forwinder15/learndiesels/content/posts/2020-12-12--12-maintenance-musts-for-farm-equipment/index.md

 When it gets cold things chance.
 Not only for us but for our equipment.
 If you are storing your unit outside keep that in mind.

 If your storing things outside or anywhere get below 32 F You need to take great care of your battery and fuel.
-Check out my article on [cold where for diesel for more info](/the-complete-guide-to-starting-a-diesel-in-cold-weather/).
+Check out my article on starting a diesel in the [cold for more info](/the-complete-guide-to-starting-a-diesel-in-cold-weather/).

 You will need to prepare your batteries, fuel, and filters as you get ready for cold weather.